arufa-research/polar-user-docs-website/docs/documentation/README.md

 #### Setup the Local Developer Testnet

-In this document you'll find information on setting up a local Secret Network developer testnet (secretdev).
+In this document you'll find information on setting up a local Secret Network.

 #### Running the docker container